-ABSTRACT.
-In this paper we introduce some new weighted maximal operators of the Fejer means of the Walsh-Fourier series.
-We prove that for some "optimal" weights these new operators indeed are bounded from the martingale Hardy space $H_p(G)$ to the space weak $-L_p(G)$, for 0 .
-Moreover, we also prove sharpness of this result.
+Abstract.
+We introduce some new weighted maximal operators of the Fejér means of the Walsh-Fourier series.
+We prove that for some "optimal" weights these new operators are bounded from the martingale Hardy space $H_p(G)$ to the space weak- $L_p(G)$, for 0 .
+Moreover, we also prove sharpness of thisresult.
 As a consequence we obtain some new and well-known results.